percebus/azure-secure-networking-for-devs/docs/tutorial/01/spoke.md

 ## Description

 A "Spoke" VNet is merely a VNet that is connected to a "Hub" VNet to reuse centralized resources, like **Bastion**, **Firewall** or even a shared **Storage Account**.
 For this excercise we will only create 1 spoke subnet in the region of your choice.
-We chose with `westus2` for the US.
+We chose to go with `westus2` for the US.

 ## Resources